 In 2013, Gráinne was awarded a Pegasus scholarship to complete a fellowship at the Center for Constitutional Rights in New York where she worked on national security, international human rights and Guantanamo Bay cases.

 Gráinne has acted in an advisory capacity to organizations involved in litigation before the UN Human Rights Committee and the Court of Justice of the Economic Community of West African States.
 She was part of the drafting team instructed by Open Society Justice Initiative in Askarov v Kyrgyz Republic, before the UN Human Rights Committee.

 Academic Work: Teaching, Training, Research

 Gráinne teaches International Human Rights Law to LLM students in the London School of Economics where she is an active member of the Law Department.
-She also teaches on the LLM in Employment Law.
-She is an Associate Fellow of the Higher Education Academy.
+She is also a Lecturer and Fellow at LSE’s Center for Human Rights.
+Grainne is an Associate Fellow of the Higher Education Academy.

 Gráinne teaches advocacy and refugee law at BPP Law School and is accredited to provide advocacy training by the Advocacy Training Council.

 - Re EQ EWHC 3418 (Fam) – Urgent consent to medical treatment case under the inherent jurisdiction of the Family Division of the High Court; concerning a baby diagnosed with bilateral congenital cataracts shortly after birth and whether it was in her best interests to be operated on under general anaesthetic to treat the condition.

 - Hossain and others v SSHD EWHC 1331 (Admin) – Test case (with four representative claimants) on the lawfulness of the “Detained Asylum Casework” system; granted declaration that SSHD failed to have regard to equality duties in considering asylum claims in detention.